-Statkraft group has a solid foundation for further growth.
+Statkraft is the largest producer of renewable energy in Europe and has a growing presence in other international markets.
 Statkraft's key competitive advantages emerge from the company's understanding of the market, its industrial competence in development and ownership of power generating assets and the ability to use these strengths across the value chain.